-We’re raising money for our Love to Move programme, to help those living with dementia, by walking over 10,000 steps every day in July!
+Help those living with dementia, by walking over 10,000 steps every day this July!

-We’re looking for people to take part in our challenge of walking 10,000 steps every day, to raise money and help us train more Love to Move deliverers, provide more sessions to those in need, and expand our research in adapting the programme to tackle early onset dementia.
+Our Love to Move programme particularly benefits people living with dementia and other cognitive disease and your support could help us train more Love to Move deliverers, provide more sessions to those in need, and expand our research in adapting the programme to tackle early-onset dementia.

 “Since the pandemic hit, the pressure on the social care system has grown and we want to be part of the solution, helping people to live at home independently for longer and improve their quality of life by engaging with more care homes and community groups through our seated gymnastics programme.”